VisualDudek/cfn-templates/README.md

 ## About the Workshop

-This repository is based on the **AWS Workshop**, which provided valuable insights into deploying and managing infrastructure as code using AWS CloudFormation.
-The workshop covered essential topics such as template structure, resource provisioning, parameterization, and best practices for managing AWS resources efficiently.
+Idea of this repository is based on the **[AWS CloudFormation Workshop](https://github.com/aws-samples/cfn101-workshop)**, which provided valuable insights into deploying and managing infrastructure as code using AWS CloudFormation.

 ## Repository Structure